LotfiAghel/NSerializer/README.md

 # NSerializer

-a Serializer with  derived class handling such as NewthonSoft serializer in C# NimSerializer
+a Serializer with  derived class handling (Type name handling ) such as NewthonSoft serializer in C# NimSerializer

 handle derived type with type name handlening